 For Undergraduate Students

-Our drop-in center is located on the first floor of the Brandel Library and provides one-on-one 40-minute writing conferences given by trained undergraduate students.
+Our drop-in center is located on the first floor of the Brandel Library and provides one-on-one writing conferences given by trained undergraduate students.

 Areas of Expertise

 Several of our Writing Advisors (WA’s) have expertise that may be especially useful to you, such as knowledge of MLA, APA, or Chicago style formatting, or experience working with multilingual writers or adult learners.
 They may even be majoring in the subject for which you are writing a paper.
 Check with the Writing Center in person for more information.

 Trained student Writing Advisors work alongside students enrolled in Core Curriculum Courses; they function primarily as sympathetic first readers of drafts who can give writers targeted feedback on their drafts, though they may lend assistance at any point of the process of putting papers together.
 Since WA’s are undergraduate students and may themselves be enrolled in Exploring courses or Keystone Seminars, their role is close to that of a genuine peer, and their work is a form of collaborative learning.

 COMPASS (Centering Our Minds Passionately Around Student Success)

 In this intensive twelve-day program, domestic first-year students prepare for the academic and social challenges of college and adjust to life on campus.
 Writing instruction and assignments are a core of the COMPASS program, and the Writing Center supports COMPASS students as they deepen their understanding of academic discourse, gain confidence in reading and understanding prompts, explore writing as a process and form college-level writing habits.

 Students who desire more consistent writing help and who would appreciate working consistently with the same person may make arrangements through Student Engagement.